qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 to the suite of conservation monitoring and decision support tools for guiding protected area and landscape planning.
-This plugin enables users to easily link geocoded (i.e., referenced with latitude and longitude or X and Y coordinates) photographs, and other supporting documents, to vector data in QGIS.
+This plugin enables users to easily link geocoded (i.e., referenced with latitude and longitude or X and Y coordinates) photographs, and other supporting documents, to vector data in |qg|.

-eVis is now automatically installed and enabled in new versions of QGIS, and as with all plugins, it can be disabled and enabled using the Plugin Manager (See :ref:`managing_plugins`).
+eVis is now automatically installed and enabled in new versions of |qg|, and as with all plugins, it can be disabled and enabled using the Plugin Manager (See :ref:`managing_plugins`).